Me: I’d like you to close your eyes during the title sequence…

-Sue: This is more like a test of their patience than an assault on their sanity.
-And you definitely couldn’t get away with this today.
+Sue: This is more like a test of someone’s patience than an assault on their sanity.
+And you definitely wouldn’t get away with this today.
 Epileptics would have a fit.

 As the Doctor recovers from this terrifying ordeal, his hair looks especially defeated.

 Sue: This is the least bouffanty I’ve ever seen this Doctor.
 It suits him.